My vision for P.E. and Games, Friar's Grove Primary School

-The Physical Education & School Sport Premium is funding allocated by the government over the next 2 years purely to improve the quality of physical education and sport for all children.
-This is an exciting opportunity for us at Friars Grove and it has been decided to use the money to employ me as newly appointed Physical Education co-ordinator, in order to ensure that P.E. and games provision is consistent across the year groups, appropriate to a wide range of abilities, and extends to encourage all to become more active both within the curriculum and in extra-curricular activities.
+The Physical Education & School Sport Premium is funding allocated by the government purely to improve the quality of physical education and sport for all children.
+This is an exciting opportunity for us at Friar's Grove to ensure that P.E. and games provision is consistent across the year groups, appropriate to a wide range of abilities and extends to encourage all to become more active both within the curriculum and in extra-curricular activities.

 With this in mind, I outline below some of the key aspects I want to address in this new role.

 - To ensure all year groups aim for 2 hours of physical activity per week.

 - To ensure a good balance of games, gymnastics, swimming, dance and athletic activities across the year groups, differentiated so all can achieve.

 - To increase the range of extra-curricular activities on offer.

 - To increase participation in competitive sport (through membership of our local consortium.)

 - To set up links with local sports clubs to encourage participation beyond the school curriculum.

 - To encourage more active playtimes, through the training of year 4 and 5 play leaders.